 Introduction

-This document captures the methods, verification environment architectures and tools used to verify the first two members CORE-V family of RISC-V cores, the CV32E and CVA6.
+This document captures the methods, verification environment architectures and tools used to verify the first multiple members CORE-V family of RISC-V cores.

 License